How to Install & Use the Beebole Timesheet Add-in for Excel: Power up Your Spreadsheets with Time Tracking Data

 After you install the Beebole add-in, it’s time to pull some test data.
 The first step is to validate that your connection to your Beebole account works with a quick sample data pull.

 Click on Beebole Timesheets on the ribbon to open the add-in panel.
 This will open on the right side of Excel.
-Start by selecting a time period that you know you have time tracking data logged to.
-Then, simply press Refresh.
+Start by selecting a time period that you know you have time tracking data logged for.
+Then, press Refresh.

 The Beebole add-in will put data that meets your criteria in a sheet titled Results.
 This is a direct pull from your live, active Beebole account.